kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Integrated Retrieval

-Modern platforms (OpenAI, Anthropic, Databricks, Google) now offer built-in vector search.
+Modern platforms (OpenAI, Anthropic, Databricks, Google) now offer built-in vector search
-You no longer need a separate system to run semantic search.
+You no longer need a separate system to run semantic search
 The capability lives inside the model or the data platform

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.